Professional Judgements

 • Child Support Received that has decreased or ended

-• Parent attending college at least half time in a degree seeking program
+• Parent attending college at least half time in an eligible program

 Students requesting a Special Circumstances PJ to adjust FAFSA data elements must provide the following documentation: